St. John's Archcathedral, Warsaw

 St John's Archcathedral (Archikatedra św.
-Jana w Warszawie) is a Roman Catholic church within the Old Town precinct in Warsaw, Poland.
+Jana w Warszawie) is a Catholic church within the Old Town precinct in Warsaw, Poland.
 The Brick Gothic structure stands on Świętojańska Street, adjacent to the Jesuit Church.
 St John's is one of three major cathedrals in the city, but it is the only temple that also possesses the title of an archcathedral.
 It is the mother church of the Archdiocese of Warsaw and one of Poland's national pantheons.
-Along with the old city, the church has been listed by UNESCO as a World Heritage Site.
+Along with the old town, the church has been listed by UNESCO as a World Heritage Site.

 History

 Originally built in the 14th century in Masovian Gothic style, the cathedral served as a coronation and burial site for numerous Dukes of Masovia.

-The archcathedral was connected with the Royal Castle (Zamek Królewski w Warszawie) by an elevated 80-meter-long corridor that had been built by Queen Anna Jagiellonka in the late 16th century and extended in the 1620s after Michał Piekarski's failed 1620 attempt to assassinate King of Poland Sigismund III in front of the cathedral.
+The archcathedral was connected with the Royal Castle by an elevated 80-meter-long corridor that had been built by Queen Anna Jagiellon in the late 16th century and extended in the 1620s after Michał Piekarski's failed 1620 attempt to assassinate King of Poland Sigismund III in front of the cathedral.

+In the 18th century, an Armenian Catholic chapel was organized at the church, after Warsaw experienced an influx of Armenians, fleeing Podolia since the Polish–Ottoman War of 1672–1676 (see also: Armenians in Poland).

 After the resolution of the Constitution of May 3, 1791, at the end of the session at the Royal Castle, King Stanisław August Poniatowski went to the Cathedral of St John to repeat the Oath of the Constitution in front of the Altar, in the face of God.
 Also the Marshals of the Great Sejm were carried to the archcathedral on the shoulders of the enthusiastic deputies of the Sejm.

+In 1798 Warsaw became the seat of a new Diocese (Archdiocese after 1818) and the church became a Cathedral.

 The church was rebuilt several times, most notably in the 19th century, it was preserved until World War II as an example of English Gothic Revival.

 In 1944, during the Warsaw Uprising (August–October 1944), the cathedral was a place of struggle between insurgents and advancing German army.
 The Germans managed to induct a tank loaded with explosives into the cathedral, a huge explosion destroyed large part of the building.
 After the collapse of the Uprising, German Vernichtungskommando (Destruction Detachment) drilled holes into the walls for explosives and blew up the cathedral destroying 90% of its walls.

 The cathedral was rebuilt after the war.
 The exterior reconstruction is based on the 14th-century church's presumed appearance (according to an early-17th-century Hogenberg illustration and a 1627 Abraham Boot drawing), not on its prewar appearance.